greifentor/service-monitor/README.md

 and executes the example configuration file with a call to www.google.de.

+## Goals

+Having a simple to configure service monitor on one side, but having also a running application on the other side.
+So, the code is not in the best shape everywhere but will be refactored in the future ...

 ## Open Tasks

 * Create test coverage for class Inifile.